qdm12/PersonalWebsite/markdown/readme.md

 [![STMicroelectronics](../images/stmicro.jpg)](http://www.st.com/content/st_com/en/about/careers/st-locations/emea/france/sophia_antipolis.html)

-- 3 months at STMicroelectronics in South of France.
+- 3 months at STMicroelectronics in Sophia Antipolis, France.
 	- In the NFC mobile application development team of 15 persons.
 	- The company was developing a new NFC chip for Android smartphones.
 - My role was to add support for the detection of multiple NFC cards simultaneously by an Android smartphone with their chip